 The National Endowment for Financial Education has been committed to serving this niche for more than 25 years.
 If you are looking to put on a workshop, they are a great resource and free of cost.
 The endowment is a perfect resource for credible and objective information in the personal finance field.

 Their mission and vision is that “everyone deserves financial education”, who can argue with that?
 Financial education is a unifying issue, one that partisan politics can’t even seem to infect.

 JumpStart is a program started by the former Ford Motor Credit CEO, Bill Odom in the mid 1990’s.
 He was, in my opinion, one of the pioneers of the industry.
 Since then, the program has formed over one hundred partnerships around the country.
 This kind of influence can make a real difference in the cause for financial literacy.
 It’s key initiatives include their national standards, financial literacy month, an annual awards dinner, and national educator conference.
-JumpStart also holds what they call Hill Day, which is an event held on Capitol Hill every year.
-At the very least, it’s an opportunity to be heard by those who represent our country.
+JumpStart also holds what they call Hill Day; an event held on Capitol Hill every year.
 Few other programs have such a high reach within the powers that be.